mikf/gallery-dl/docs/options.md

                                 ('/O' for "original" filenames)
+    -d, --destination PATH      Target location for file downloads -D, --directory PATH        Exact location for file downloads --restrict-filenames VALUE  Replace restricted filename characters with underscores.
+One of 'windows', 'unix', 'ascii',
+                                'ascii+', or a custom set of characters --windows-filenames         Force filenames to be Windows-compatible
-    -d, --destination PATH      Target location for file downloads -D, --directory PATH        Exact location for file downloads -X, --extractors PATH       Load external extractors from PATH --clear-cache MODULE        Delete cached login sessions, cookies, etc. for MODULE (ALL to delete everything)
+    -X, --extractors PATH       Load external extractors from PATH --clear-cache MODULE        Delete cached login sessions, cookies, etc. for MODULE (ALL to delete everything)